 Please select the countries for which you will be supplying data.
-This selection will be carried forward to assist you in completing your response.
+If you are responding to the Electric Utilities module, this selection will be carried forward to assist you in completing your response.

 Select country

 Denmark

 Brazil

 China

 India

+Singapore

+United States of America

+International Waters